AboutMore information about the Winston-Salem Youth Chorus

 - Young Men’s Ensemble: for boys with changed voices.
 Rehearses Thursdays 6:30-8:00pm.

-Rehearsals take place at Parkway United Church of Christ (located at 2151 Silas Creek Parkway Drive in Winston-Salem).
+Rehearsals take place at Salvation Army Church (located at 1411 S. Broad Street in Winston-Salem).

 A student’s acceptance and ensemble assignment are based on his or her age, vocal ability, and musical experience.
 A love of singing and enthusiasm for music are the most important requirements.
 All chorus members are reevaluated annually to assess their progress and determine their readiness for promotion to more advanced ensembles.

 Fall Forward and Spring Forward: This low cost program is an introduction to choral music and offers children the chance to perform with the main WSYC ensembles in the Winter Celebration Concert or Spring Choral Concert.
 The program is generally a five-week session of 45-minute rehearsals per week.
 One session is offered in the fall for boys and girls in grades 3-5, and one in the spring for boys and girls in grades 2-4.
 No audition is required.